 The first meeting of the Summit was a closed door government meeting held on Saturday 12th November, also at COP27.

-See below for the Event Summary, plus the key publications from initiatives across the six FCLP action areas featured at this event:
+See below for the Event Summary, plus the key publications from initiatives across the six FCLP action areas featured at this event

-- Action area 1 - International collaboration on the sustainable land use economy and supply chains.
+Action area 1 – International collaboration on the sustainable land use economy and supply chains.

-- FACT Roadmap Visit Link
+FACT Roadmap

-- FACT Progress Report Visit Link
+FACT Progress Report

-- Action area 2 - Mobilising public and donor finance to support implementation.
+Action area 2 – Mobilising public and donor finance to support implementation.

-- Global Forest Finance Pledge 2021 Report Download PDF
+Global Forest Finance Pledge 2021 Report

-- Congo Basin Pledge 2021 Report Download PDF
+Congo Basin Pledge 2021 Report

-- Restoration Press release
+Restoration Press release

-- Action area 3 - Shifting the private finance system.
+Action area 3 – Shifting the private finance system.

-- GFANZ Statement from NYCW Visit Link
+GFANZ Statement from NYCW

-- Forest Investor Club Visit Link
+Forest Investor Club

-- Commitment on Eliminating Agricultural Commodity-Driven Deforestation.
-Visit Link
+Commitment on Eliminating Agricultural Commodity-Driven Deforestation.

-- Action area 4 - Supporting Indigenous Peoples’ and local communities’ initiatives.
+Action area 4 – Supporting Indigenous Peoples’ and local communities’ initiatives.

-- IPLC Forest Tenure Pledge 2021 Report Download PDF
+IPLC Forest Tenure Pledge 2021 Report

-- Action area 5 - Strengthening and scaling carbon markets for forests.
+Action area 5 – Strengthening and scaling carbon markets for forests.

-- LEAF press release Download PDF
+LEAF press release

 COP26 World Leaders’ Summit